 All kidding aside, Beacon Hill is one of the most photogenic neighborhoods in all of Boston.
 Set alongside the northern part of the Boston Common, this quaint area is home to shops, cafes, and a bevy of amazing, multi-million dollar residences.

 With cobbled streets and brick sidewalks on its many lanes, the area is simply an Instagrammer’s dream!
 Have a wander in this neighborhood and perhaps stop into Tatte Bakery & Cafe for some coffee and pastries.

 Romantic Things to Do in Boston in Winter

 As you might suspect, Boston can get mighty cold in the winter months.
 Does that mean you shouldn’t come here for a getaway?
 Nope!
 In fact, it can be a truly romantic and beautiful time of year, particularly around Christmas.
-In addition to indoor activities above that would suit the winter season (such as getting a couple’s massage or touring the museums) there’s plenty more to do in this big city.
+Christmas in Boston is pure magic.
+In addition to indoor activities above that would suit the winter season (such as getting a couple’s massage or touring the museums) there’s plenty more winter fun things to do in Boston for adults.

 Some of the most popular winter activities in Boston that are perfect for couples include:

 Ice skating on the Boston Common Frog Pond